gcopoix/RT-890-custom-firmware/README.md

 # Open reimplementation of the Radtel RT-890 v1.34 firmware

-This repository is a preservation project of the Radtel RT-890 v1.34 firmware.
+This repository is a preservation project of the **Radtel RT-890 v1.34 firmware**. \
 It is dedicated to understanding how the radio works and help developers making their own customisations/fixes/etc.
-It is by no means fully understood or has all variables/functions properly named, as this is best effort only.
+It is by no means fully understood or has all variables/functions properly named, as this is best effort only. \
 As a result, this repository will not include any customisations or improvements over the original firmware.

 # Compiler

-arm-none-eabi GCC version 10.3.1 is recommended, which is the current version on Ubuntu 22.04.03 LTS.
+arm-none-eabi GCC version 10.3.1 is recommended, which is the current version on Ubuntu 22.04.03 LTS. \
 Other versions may generate a flash file that is too big.
 You can get an appropriate version from: https://developer.arm.com/downloads/-/gnu-rm